sandre58/MyWpf/CODE_OF_CONDUCT.md

 ---

-Thank you for helping make MyClub a welcoming, safe, and productive community!
+Thank you for helping make My .NET a welcoming, safe, and productive community!